Applications for the next training cohort must be received by Friday, January 7th, 2022.

 Cardinal DiNardo has expressed his desire that men chosen for this ministry should be experienced sacristans and liturgical ministers.
 Men must be at least 21 years of age, fully initiated, and living an exemplary Christian way of life, with no impediments to sacramental reception, (e.g., if married, one must be in a valid union recognized by the Church).

 Pastors determine the need for instituted acolytes in their parish, in consultation with the Office of Worship.
+Following institution, the parish will be billed the current rate for formation sessions.

 Below are links to the documents that all candidates must read.
 Instructions are included for those documents that require personal information and signature from each candidate.
 Each document is intended for either pastor (P), candidate (C), or both (P&C).
 Once completed, original documents must be submitted to the Office of Worship prior to the due date indicated above.
 COPIES/FAXED DOCUMENTS WILL NOT BE ACCEPTED.
 Click here for the documents in Spanish.